Is your blog traffic growing slower than you want, or not at all?

 2. Put recent posts in your email signature

 How many emails do you send?
-The average business person sends 105 emails a day.
+According to this report, the total number of worldwide emails sent daily has been estimated to reach 269 billion in 2017.
 Imagine if every email you sent had a link to your most recent blog post.

 While it’s hard to find stats on how effective it is to drive traffic from post links in your email to your website (you can measure direct traffic, as that includes links from email signatures, but from other places as well) if you talk to entrepreneurs, they’ll tell you it works.